Helicopter money: "No free lunch"

 Another range of critics involve the idea that there cannot be such thing as "free money" or as economists say "there is no such thing as a free lunch".
 This criticism was notably expressed by Bank for International Settlements researchers Claudio Borio, Piti Disyatat and Anna Zabai, who claimed that helicopter drops to citizens would necessarily entail payment by the central bank of interest on the extra reserves being supplied.

 In a response, the former IMF economist Biagio Bossone challenges the later assumption and argues that "helicopter money is a 'free lunch' in the simple sense that, if it works and succeeds in closing the output gap, people won’t have to repay it through higher taxes or undesired (above optimal) inflation".

 Legality

 Other critics claim helicopter money would be outside of the mandate of central banks, because it would "blur the lines between fiscal policy and monetary policy" mainly because helicopter money would involve "fiscal effects", which is traditionally the role of governments to decide on.
-However advocates of helicopter money such as Eric Lonergan and Simon Wren-Lewis invalidate this argument by observing that standard monetary policy tools also have fiscal effects.
+However advocates of helicopter money such as Eric Lonergan and Simon Wren-Lewis pointed out that standard monetary policy tools also have fiscal effects.